-Mindfulness for Busy People: Short Practices for No-Time Days
+Mindfulness for Busy People: Tiny Practices for Full Days

 > Definition: Mindfulness is the practice of paying attention to the present moment on purpose, with acceptance and without judgment.